sheth-pratik/my-mail-manager/README.md

 Note: This document contains steps to create Database, Steps to buid source code and assumptions and missing requirements

 1 Steps to create DB.
-- Open Source > Script.Sql in SQL Server Management Studio (2014 preferred)
+- Open src > dbscript > Script.Sql in SQL Server Management Studio (2014 preferred)
 - Verify and Change below two fiels if required
 	- MyWebMail (Line 8) - (Change FILENAME to path which exist)
 	- MyWebMail_log (Line 10) - (Change FILENAME to path which exist)